Southeast Asia·Cambodia·Updated June 7, 2026

 What scams target tourists in Kampot?

-The most frequently reported tourist scams in Kampot are Card Game & Forced ATM Scam, Bokor Mountain Organized Crime Risk, Drink Spiking at Bars, with 4 classified as high severity.
+The most frequently reported tourist scams in Kampot are Card Game & Forced ATM Scam, Bokor Mountain Organized Crime Risk, Border Area Unexploded Ordnance Risk, with 6 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
 Similar patterns are also documented in Kuala Lumpur and Palawan.

 Are taxis safe in Kampot?